Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{P}{rivacy} issues are crucial in this big data era, as users' data are collected both intentionally or unintentionally by an increasing number of private or public organizations.
 Most of the collected data is used for ensuring high quality of service, but may also put one's sensitive information at potential risk.
-For instance, when someone is rating a movie, his/her preferences may be leaked; when someone is searching for a parking spot nearby using a smartphone, his/her real location is uploaded and prone to leakage.
+For instance, when people are rating movies, their preferences may be leaked; when users are searching for a parking spot nearby using a smartphone, their real locations are uploaded and prone to leakage.
 Besides the cases where collected data itself is sensitive and causes privacy leakage, non-sensitive data release may also enable malicious inference on one's private attributes: whenever there is a correlation between the collected data and people's private latent attribute, directly releasing it causes privacy leakage.
-For instance, heartbeat data collected by smartwatch may potentially reveal one's heart disease \cite{Smartwatch}; One can easily infer a target user's home or work location by tracking his daily location data\cite{10.1007/978-3-540-72037-9_8}; Smart meters can reveal the activities of people inside a home by tracking their electricity, gas, or water usage frequently over time\cite{Smartmeter}.
-It is therefore desirable to design privacy-preserving mechanisms providing privacy guarantees without affecting data utility.
+For instance, heartbeat data collected by smartwatch may potentially reveal one's heart disease \cite{Smartwatch}; One can easily infer a target user's home or work location by tracking his daily location trace\cite{10.1007/978-3-540-72037-9_8}; Smart meters can reveal the activities of people inside a home by tracking their electricity, gas, or water usage frequently over time\cite{Smartmeter}.
+It is, therefore, desirable to design privacy-preserving mechanisms providing privacy guarantees without affecting data utility.